NervanaSystems/neon/doc/source/datasets.rst

 CIFAR10
 -------
-CIFAR10 is a dataset consisting of 50000 training samples and 10000 test samples.
-There are 10 categories and each sample is a 32x32 color image.
+`CIFAR10  <http://www.cs.toronto.edu/~kriz/cifar.html>`_, is a dataset
+consisting of 50,000 training samples and 10,000 test samples.
+There are 10 categories and each sample is a 32x32 RGB color image.

 CIFAR10 can be fetched in the following manner: